Math in Moscow: Curriculum

 The primary curriculum is entirely mathematical, drawing from every major field of mathematics.
 All courses are taught jointly with the Higher School of Economics, and are often attended by students from the HSE master's program.
 Likewise, Math in Moscow participants may attend open lectures and seminars at the Higher School of Economics.
-The Math in Moscow courses are formally divided into three groups according to the expected prerequisites, however admitted students may choose to attend whichever and as many courses as they wish.
+The Math in Moscow courses are formally divided into three groups according to the expected prerequisites; admitted students may choose to attend whichever and as many courses as they wish.
 An incoming aptitude exam is administered to assist in advising students' course selections.

-All courses expect at least a semester each of analysis and linear algebra as prerequisites.
+All courses require at least a semester each of analysis and linear algebra as prerequisites.
 Courses at the first level require no more than this basic formal background, but are generally more intensive than their equivalents at North American universities, often taught from first-year graduate texts and presenting material typically covered only at a graduate level; intermediate courses correspond to senior-level offerings at scientifically-focused American and Canadian institutions; and advanced courses are graduate-level.